magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 - This includes various types of arrows and their usage.

 #### 13. Talents (by Dragonix)
-- Talents are similar to feats.
+- Talents are essentially minor feats that the player can get at certain levels, separate from feats..
 More info during Session 0.

 #### 14. Monster Carving/Loot (by Drifters Game Workshop)
 - Adds mechanics to appraise and harvest monsters/enemies for loot.
 Some loot may be used as materials to craft magic items.

 #### 15. Alchemy/Herbalism (by Heavyarms)
 - Adds mechanics to forage various plants and concoct potions.
-- If there is a monster part list use the one on number 15.
+- If there is a monster part list, use the rules on number 14.

+#### 16. Hexcrawl (heavily based on the Alexandrian rules)
+- The hexcrawl rules we'll be using is heavily based on the Alexandrian.